Skip to content

 Here are seven ways to cope with menopause depression:

-1. For mild to moderate depression, consider herbal remedies such as St. John’s Wort.
+1. Use herbal remedies: for mild to moderate depression, consider herbal remedies such as St. John’s Wort.
 Herbal remedies can interact with many medications, it is important to talk with your doctor or pharmacist before starting any herbal medication to ensure it is safe for you.

-2. Break large tasks into smaller ones, set some priorities, and d o what you can, as you can.
+2. Reimagine your priorities: break large tasks into smaller ones, set some new priorities, and do what you can, as you can

-3. Postpone important decisions until the depression has lifted.2
+3. Wait to make big decisions: postpone important decisions until the depression has lifted2

-4. Practice mindfulness techniques.
-Yoga, meditation, deep breathing, and guided imagery are excellent coping methods that help you relax and slow down.
+4. Practice mindfulness: mindfulness techniques like yoga, meditation, deep breathing, and guided imagery are excellent coping methods that help you relax and slow down

-7. Engage in exercise at a comfortable level, but first, consult with your doctor.
+7. Engage in exercise at a comfortable level: first, consult with your doctor.
 Physical activity is a proven stress reducer, which can alleviate depression.

 What Can I Do About My Changing Body Image?